OctoPrint/plugins.octoprint.org/_plugins/pinozcam.md

 Download PiNozCam today and enjoy uninterrupted, worry-free 3D printing forever.

-## Setup
+## 🔧 Setup

 ### Hardware Setup

 #### **Raspberry Pi with Cooling Fan**

-- Raspberry Pi 5(x64, >=4GB): 30 images / minute (Highly Recommand)
+- Raspberry Pi 5(>=4GB): 30 images / minute (Highly Recommand)

   Example: Use [Octoprint_deploy](https://github.com/paukstelis/octoprint_deploy) to install the octoprint and then install PiNozCam
-- Raspberry Pi 4B(x32, >=4GB) : 9 images / minute (Recommand)
+- Raspberry Pi 4B(>=2GB) : 9 images / minute (Recommand)

   Example: Use (RPi Imager to flash OctoPi)[https://www.raspberrypi.com/tutorials/set-up-raspberry-pi-octoprint/] and install the PiNozCam

+- Raspberry Pi 3B(>=2GB) : 5 images / minute (Acceptable)

+  It is advised to adjust the **Max Failure Count to 1** for quick failure stop when operating at this rate of inference.

 We strongly recommend **fan cooling** to maintain optimal performance.
-Although PiNozCam can run on Raspberry Pi 3 and PiZero W 2, their longer inference times make them less recommended options.
+Although PiNozCam can run on PiZero W 2, their longer inference times make them less recommended options.

+⚠️ **Limitation**: Please note, PiNozCam is optimized for **stable OctoPi images** (Bullseye in 32-bit OS system) and all **64-bit OS systems**.
+For those utilizing other 32-bit Debian platforms, such as OctoPi Nightly (Bookworm armhf platforms) or older OctoPi images (Buster armhf platforms), it's essential to select arm64 builds for compatibility.
+This ensures a seamless experience and maintains the high performance of PiNozCam in diverse environments.

+However, PiNozCam can run other CPUs.
+If you want to use other methods:

+- **PC with Intel i5 10600** (x64, Ubuntu) : 150 images / minute

+  Example: Use [Octoprint docker](https://hub.docker.com/r/octoprint/octoprint) and install the PiNozCam

+- **OrangePi Zero 2/3** (x64, Ubuntu) : 7 images / minute

+  PiNozCam supports Allwinner (>=H616) and Rockchip (>=RK3566) series.
+Make sure the memory is at least 1GB.
+Recommanded >=2GB.

 #### **Endoscope Camera**

 Most market-available endoscope cameras are compatible with this setup.
 Ensure your camera:
 - Operates at a [16:9 30Hz](https://community.octoprint.org/t/how-can-i-change-mjpg-streamer-parameters-on-octopi/203) frequency to minimize motion blur and better experience.
-- Supports a minimum resolution of 480P.
+- Supports a minimum resolution of **480P**.
 - Features built-in lighting for enhanced detection quality.
-- Is positioned approximately 10 cm from the nozzle.
+- Is positioned **approximately 10 cm** from the nozzle.

-**Cleaning the camera lens** before each print is crucial as dust can accumulate and affect detection accuracy.
+⚠️ **Cleaning the camera lens** before each print is crucial as dust can accumulate and affect detection accuracy.

 The setup would be like this: